 The University offers full-time faculty the opportunity to purchase Long-Term Care Insurance through a voluntary Long-Term Care Insurance policy.
 Faculty members are responsible for 100% of the premium, which may be remitted through payroll deduction.

 Article 16.
 Voluntary Phased Separation Plan

-Available to faculty from September 1, 2012 until May 31, 2015
+Available to faculty from September 1, 2015 to May 31, 2020

 A. Prologue